José María Moncada: Actions before and after the Nicaraguan Constitutional War (1926-1927)

 Despite this complication, the plan to hold free elections was implemented and the "US Marines supervised the registration and voting procedures".
-Nicaraguans were provided the opportunity to vote and, after the Liberal Party’s electoral victory, "José María Moncada was installed as Nicaragua’s president".
+Nicaraguans were provided the opportunity to vote and, after the Liberal Party's electoral victory, "José María Moncada was installed as Nicaragua’s president".

-Moncada’s victory surprised many Nicaraguans since his opponent, Adolfo Díaz of the Conservative Party, was a close ally of the US who "owed [it] his entire political career".
-His victory, however, had been assured "by the settlement imposed by President Coolidge’s special emissary Henry Stimson to end the brief civil war between Conservatives and Liberals in 1927".
+Moncada's victory surprised many Nicaraguans since his opponent, Adolfo Díaz of the Conservative Party, was a close ally of the US who "owed [it] his entire political career".
+His victory, however, had been assured "by the settlement imposed by President Coolidge's special emissary Henry Stimson to end the brief civil war between Conservatives and Liberals in 1927".
 The Liberal Party, which had been denied power through electoral victories, had planned an uprising, "hoping to drag the United States into the fray".
-Stimson’s negotiations recognized that the Liberals would not accept anything less than success and, in order to reach a quick result that would allow the US to leave Nicaragua, assisted his victory.
-Sandino’s violent response to the election of Moncada, however, ensured that US Marines would remain in the country for the foreseeable future since the "1927 Stimson ultimatum had disbanded Nicaragua’s partisan armed forces".
+Stimson's negotiations recognized that the Liberals would not accept anything less than success and, in order to reach a quick result that would allow the US to leave Nicaragua, assisted his victory.
+Sandino's violent response to the election of Moncada, however, ensured that US Marines would remain in the country for the foreseeable future since the "1927 Stimson ultimatum had disbanded Nicaragua’s partisan armed forces".
 To create a force that could maintain stability in Nicaragua, the United States created the Nicaraguan National Guard and "provided it with arms and training, while at the same time continuing the fight against Sandino’s rebels".

 Moncada asked the US for assistance in stabilizing the country throughout his presidency.
-The 1929 Stock Market Crash increased President Herbert Hoover’s “desire to remove the remaining US troops from Nicaragua”.
-Despite President Hoover's reluctance to intervene in Nicaragua, Moncada succeeded in requesting that “the United States supervise Nicaragua’s 1930 non-presidential elections” and securing enough money from President Hoover in 1932 to “chair half the election boards”, thus ensuring that Juan Sacasa, another Liberal politician, would win the 1932 election.
+The Wall Street crash of 1929 increased President Herbert Hoover's "desire to remove the remaining US troops from Nicaragua".
+Despite President Hoover's reluctance to intervene in Nicaragua, Moncada succeeded in requesting that "the United States supervise Nicaragua’s 1930 non-presidential elections" and securing enough money from President Hoover in 1932 to "chair half the election boards", thus ensuring that Juan Sacasa, another Liberal politician, would win the 1932 election.

-Moncada was the president of the upper chamber of National Congress of Nicaragua 1942-1943.
+Moncada was the president of the upper chamber of National Congress of Nicaragua 1942–1943.